 when you were there, and I wasn’t, somehow.

-I am always there, thinking of all the cliff I could suddenly fall from, usually in fear of something happening, In a constant state of waiting for the world to turn upside down.
-And latter I think that maybe the world that is turning upside down is inside of me, and I will slowly turn into one of those misunderstood people who scout the streets of cities talking out loud to no-one in particular.
+I am always there, thinking of all the cliffs I could suddenly fall from, usually in fear of something happening, In a constant state of waiting for the world to turn upside down.
+And latter I think that maybe the world is in fact turning upside down is, but just inside of me, and I will slowly turn into one of those misunderstood people who scout the streets of cities talking out loud to no-one in particular.
 I reassure myself that that seems unlikely.

 I was crying while in a refused state of surrender, using tears as ropes tied to my feet which drag the past wherever I happen to be walking, always trying to catch it and kick it back to the present.

-I feel like I have been left out in a station where people used to be, but now they are safely traveling in the wagons of reality, meanwhile I focus on the crunch of the snow, as if that had any meaning.
+I feel like I have been left out in a station where people used to be, but now they are safely traveling in the wagons of reality.
+And meanwhile, I focus on the crunching sound the snow makes as my feet press on it, as if that had any meaning.